 Food, glorious food – Best places to eat in Bangalore

 Bangalore, like most of India, has great food and is primarily known for the dosa and other south Indian food.
-Enjoying the best dishes and local eateries is one of the best things you can do and you have a great excuse since all this Bangalore sightseeing will surely make you hungry.
+Enjoying the best dishes and local eateries is one of the best things to do in Bangalore and you have a great excuse since all this sightseeing will surely make you hungry.
 So let me give you a few ideas for where to eat in Bangalore to enjoy the best recipes and dishes because food is a great part of any culture.

 Mavalli Tiffin Rooms – MTR